spivass81/myfirstproject/README.md

 # A recipe for...
 This is my first repository in **Git**! **Cool** stuff!

+##Recipe for guacomole

+- avocado
+- onion
+- salt and pepper

+Put into a bowl and mix

 - you can add bullets
   - and sub bullets
     - and sub sub bullets